neo-art/neo-art.github.io/README.md

-# Bestbg.com Website and Blog
+# Website and Blog

-You can view this website at [bestbg.com](http://bestbg.com/)
+You can view this website

 ## License